NREC-MD Members

 Damien Owens is Registrar, Chief Risk Officer, and a Fellow of Engineers Ireland.
 A significant focus of Damien’s work involves implementing an accreditation process for engineering programmes delivered in Ireland.
 This involves close work across Higher Education Authorities as well as professional bodies in order to improve education on the Engineers Ireland Code of Ethics, and ensure that engineering courses in Ireland meet the highest international ethical standards.
 Damien represents Engineers Ireland in several international organisations.
 He was elected Chair of the International Engineering Alliance (2021-23); is President of the European Network for Accreditation of Engineering Education (2020-21); contributes to the EU Directive on Professional Qualifications; and is a current member of the Accreditation Board of the Hong Kong Institution of Engineers.
 At a national level, Damien was elected to the Council of Engineers Ireland and participates on the Irish Inter-Professional Association that works to promote the highest standards of professional practice for the public good; and is former chair of a SOLAS Technical Working Group.
 Prior to joining Engineers Ireland in 2010, Damien worked in the telecommunications sector, largely in the area of product development.
 A Chartered Engineer and alma mater of Trinity College Dublin, Damien earned a Bachelor Degree in Engineering in 1983; a Master in Engineering in 1991; and a MBA with the Open University in 2000.
 Damien was motivated to join the committee to share his broad experience in ethics education and professional practice, and gain a wider perspective on the intersection between technology and process, and the cultural, social and technology impacts on ethics review.

-Prof. Mahendra Varma
+Prof Mahendra Varma

 Professor Mahendra Varma, OBE, has been a Consultant Cardiologist and Diabetologist at the Erne Hospital in Enniskillen since 1982.
 Throughout his distinguished medical career Mahendra has been a board member of many fora of the National Health Service (NHS) and is the former chair of several medical organisations including the British Medical Association; the Irish Cardiac Society; and the Department of Health Task Force on Sudden Cardiac Death (NI).
 Mahendra has also chaired the Governance Board for the Northern Ireland Chest, Heart and Stroke Association since 1990; contributed as an Expert Member on the Northern Ireland Research and Ethics Committee for over 10 years; and is a former member of the BBC NI Audience Council.
 In addition, he has been an examiner at both the Royal College of Physicians and Surgeons of Glasgow; and the Royal College of Physicians of Ireland since 1988.
 Mahendra is a Fellow of the European Society for Cardiology; the Royal College of Physicians of Ireland; and the Irish Cardiac Society.
 Originally from South Africa, Mahendra came to Ireland in 1963 to study medicine at the Royal College of Surgeons in Ireland.
 Upon graduating he was awarded a MRC fellowship in medical research at Trinity College Dublin.
 Since qualifying in 1969, Mahendra has maintained a keen interest in research, having been involved as an investigator in landmark national and international clinical trials at the Department of Therapeutics, Queen’s University Belfast, and the Erne Hospital.
 Mahendra is guided by risk management, clinical governance and ethical considerations when making analytical assessments involving patient care and safety.
 He looks forward to bringing these same principles to his role as committee member.